-Her research in human-computer interaction includes development of the METUX model for evaluating the wellbeing impact of technologies within six spheres of user experience.
+Her research in human-computer interaction includes development of the METUX model for evaluating the wellbeing impact of technologies within six spheres of human experience.
 Sitting squarely at the intersection of technology and the humanities, she often fulfils the role of cross-disciplinary bridge, helping colleagues in disparate fields work together through shared language and design tools.
 She also acts as a bridge between research and practice by translating academic discoveries into actionable knowledge for professionals.